Does your business earn enough to attract a buyer?

 For example, if an acquirer could make $120,000 working for someone else, but was looking at a business valued at $320,000 which was generating $130,000 of Seller Discretionary Earnings, their remaining cash flow beyond a market rate of compensation for their labor would only be $10,000.
 This would represent a meager 3% annual return on their $320,000 investment.
 You might think "what about their wage of $120,000?
 Isn't that part of their return?"
 Not really if they will need to work full-time in the business - people don't usually pay for a job.

 With companies that are looking to buy another business as a strategic acquisition, the challenge is often that after paying someone to run the business there will be too little cash flow remaining to justify devoting the time, attention, and resources to the acquisition unless they have a way to significantly increase cash flow, and even then it still may make more sense for them to leverage their time, energy, and resources on a larger alternate transaction.

 There are reasons a buyer may still be interested in a smaller acquisition, for example: an individual may buy a company for lifestyle, opportunities for growth, because they are passionate about the type of business, or they desire to live in the location of the business.
-Perhaps a strategic buyer may be able to cross sell the target company's products or services, may gain a new technology or R&D, or might gain client relationships or some other advantage.
-However as a general rule, businesses with more than $150,000 in re-cast Seller Discretionary Earnings will be more marketable than those with lower Seller Discretionary Earnings, and businesses tend to become significantly more marketable when they have cash flow in excess of $1 million.
+Perhaps a strategic buyer may be able to cross-sell the target company's products or services, may gain a new technology or R&D, or might gain client relationships or some other advantage.
+However, businesses with more than $300,000 in re-cast Seller Discretionary Earnings will be more marketable than those with lower Seller Discretionary Earnings, and businesses tend to become significantly more marketable when they have cash flow in excess of $1 million.